 This need for education gave birth to the profession of governess, usually by women of middle-class background, but in fact, women who were in poverty due to family failure, the death of their parents, or other reasons, were already in the working class And the borderline of the middle class but maintains some decency.

-Jane Eyre, as a governess in Rochester, is a representative of the lower-middle-class women.
-Rochester owns manor, land, belongs to the squire class, and has entered the social circle of the lower aristocracy.
+Jane Eyre, as a governess in Rochester, is a representative of lower-middle-class women.
+Rochester owns a manor, and land belongs to the squire class, and has entered the social circle of the lower aristocracy.
 It should be said that there is a big difference between the two in terms of male and female status and class status, and there is a relationship between master and servant in the name.